 In other words, the classifier generally was confused by these type of opinions, since the taggers themselves didn’t really agree on what counts as talking about the facilities of the hotel and what are talking about its comfort.

-Thus, we decided to combine the categories into a new category Comfort & Facilities, which caused the accuracy to go up because the criteria is less ambiguous.
-This is a common pattern when creating a classifier: you have to rethink your categorization strategy and work on your model before it produces consistent results.
+Thus, we decided to combine the tags into a new tag Comfort & Facilities, which caused the accuracy to go up because the criteria is less ambiguous.
+This is a common pattern when creating a classifier: you have to rethink your classification strategy and work on your model before it produces consistent results.

-The final classifier gets 79% of accuracy with 7 categories and above 80% of precision and recall on almost all categories.
+The final classifier gets 79% of accuracy with 7 tags and above 80% of precision and recall on almost all tags.
 This is a very good result, specially considering that we are training a multi-label classifier.
-Usually, these kind of models needs more accurate training samples, which are harder to come by.
+Usually, these kind of models needs more accurate text data, which are harder to come by.

 Check out the finished classifier here.